betaly/bleco/packages/soft-delete/README.md

 ## Transaction support

 With version 3.0.0, transaction repository support has been added.
-In place of SoftCrudRepository, extend your repository with DefaultTransactionSoftCrudRepository.
+In place of DefaultSoftCrudRepository, extend your repository with DefaultTransactionSoftCrudRepository.
 For further usage guidelines, refer below.

 ## Usage